jakubdolejsi/vigenere_cipher_cracker/README.md

 ### Example run

-The following code show example of running this script.
-The parameter <i>key</i> is set to 20, so it will assume that the key is no longer than 20 characters.
-The parameter <i>letters</i> is set to 5, so at each character position in the key, the algorithm will attempt to test only the five most common letters.
-The <i>sequences</i> parameter is set to 3, so it will try to find repeating sequences with length of 3 (AAA, AAB, etc.).
-The last parameter <i>file</i> is not set, so it will be used the default file, which is <i>encrypted.txt</i>.
+The following code shows an example of running this script.
+The parameter <i>key</i> is set to 20, so the key is assumed to be no longer than 20 characters.
+The <i>letters</i> parameter is set to 5, so that at each character position in the key, the algorithm attempts to find only the five most common letters.
+The parameter <i>sequences</i> is set to 3, so it will try to find repeating sequences of length 3 (AAA, AAB, etc.).
+The last parameter <i>file</i> is not set, so the default file will be used, which is <i>encrypted.txt</i>.

+Translated with www.DeepL.com/Translator (free version)

 ```
-python vc_cracker.py --key 20 --letters 5 --sequences 3
+python3 vc_cracker.py --key 20 --letters 5 --sequences 3
 ```

 ### Example output